Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Do the names of parameters in a function prototype have to match the names given later in the function’s definition?
+Q: Do the names of parameters in a function prototype have to match the names given later in the function's definition?

 </div>
 <!-- END: div -->